CNURobotics/flexible_navigation/README.md

 Install
 -------

-A complete demonstration system is provided as part of the CHRISLab [Create Flexible Navigation] demonstration.
+A complete demonstration system is provided as part of the CHRISLab [Turtlebot Flexible Navigation] demonstration.
 Follow setup and operation directions there for an integrated demonstration.
 The complete system is easily setup and built by following the installation directions at [CHRISLab Install].

+The [Turtlebot Flexible Navigation] demonstration uses the SBPL lattice planner in a move_base like planning scheme.
+An alternative demonstration at [Create Flexible Navigation] uses a three layer planning scheme to demonstrate the flexibility of the decoupled approach.

 The Flexible Navigation system has been tested using the latest version of ROS Kinetic.
 You should first follow the [ROS Install Guide] and get that set up before proceeding.